HKN-HACKATHON/docs/guides/01_git.md

 ### **6\.
 Saving and getting changes from a Remote Repositories**

-One of the features of git that make it possible to collaborate with other people, is the ability to use remote repositories to send and receive source code updates.
+One of the features of git that makes it possible to collaborate with other people, is the ability to use remote repositories to send and receive source code updates.
 The git way of working with such repositories is done with the commands *push* and *pull*, which respectively send and receive changes from the remote repository.

 ```shell